You’ve written a book and want to sell it to a major commercial publisher.

 Fees for book proposals and marketing assistance are typically $950 to $2,000, depending on the nature of the book and its length.

 A basic book proposal consists of four elements:

-- a one-page query letter
+- one-page query letter

-- a chapter-by-chapter outline
+- chapter-by-chapter outline

-- a one-page author’s bio
+- one-page author’s bio